-If a fixative value is installed on the PPS an option for a fixative flush will be displayed in the Event Parameters menu.
-The Fixative Flush is disabled by default, use Event Parameters menu option $\langle J \rangle$ to enable the fixative flush.
+If a fixative valve is installed on the PPS an option for a fixative flush will be displayed in the Event Parameters menu.
+The Fixative Flush is disabled by default, use Event Parameters menu option <J> to enable the fixative flush.